Hrushi11/DYPIEMR_AIDS_PROJ/Basic-Py-Maths-Library-master/README.md

-## This is a simple maths library in python .
+## Mathematical and Scientific Calculation Library in Python.

 ### How to Contribute ?